Nemesis (2021 film): Production

 Principal photography began on 20 September 2020.
 The film will be distributed, in the UK and Ireland, by Bulldog Film Distribution.
 Parkland Pictures has acquired worldwide sales rights.
 Producer Jonathan Sothcott stated that the film was influenced by gangster films such as The Long Good Friday and Sexy Beast and horror films such as The Purge and You're Next.

 Soundtrack

-Talia Dean (the singer of Kings Daughters) performs the song Nemesis which was written for the film.
+Talia Dean (ex singer of band Kings Daughters) performs the song Nemesis which was written for the film.
 The single was released on 19 March 2021.

 Reception

 The film has received mixed reviews.
 Tom Joliffe stated that the film gives Billy Murray 'centre stage, and an opportunity to exude' his 'magnetic charisma'.
 In Jolliffe's view, 'Murray, even approaching 80, revels in being the headline act' and plays 'brilliantly off Nick Moran (who is superb in the film), as two opposing forces collide again after years apart'.
 Roger Crow described the film as 'a slick, polished and at times nasty crime saga, which is just what you want from the genre'.
 Crow praised Bruce Payne for giving a 'brief but stunning turn as Damien, the arch bad guy' and also stated that Jeanine Nerissa Sothcott gave 'a brave, at times jaw-dropping performance as the photogenic matriarch Sadie'.
 Crow also opined that the film is producer Jonathan Sothcott's 'best offering to date'.
 Todd Gaines stated that the film is 'a bit different than your typical gangster flick' and 'is entertaining throughout its entire runtime'.
 Gaines praised 'Nick Moran’s performance as Frank'.
 Another reviewer stated that 'Jeanine Nerissa Sothcott as Morgan’s long suffering wife Sadie, puts in a really ballsy performance', but that Billy Murray and Nick Moran 'carry proceedings throughout doing all the heavy lifting'.
 They concluded that 'for fans of the genre [gangster thrillers], Nemesis is going to be a big hit as all the tropes are in there, guns, blood, violence, betrayal, unnecessary nudity and a lot of sneering and swearing'.
 In their view, Nemesis 'manages this with a tight run time, decent cast and interesting spin on the same formula'.
 Jeff Turner stated that Nemesis 'is a good solid home invasion thriller which has a nostalgic 70s feel to it, you could almost visualize Charles Bronson leading a movie like this'.
 Turner also stated that 'Billy Murray and co-star Jeanine Nerissa Sothcott deliver great performances as John Morgan and Sadie Morgan' and that Lucy Aarden (who played Zoe) was 'outstanding'.